BigPolarBear1/factorization/README.md

 Update: finished a PoC.
 What happens next will be decided by what happens tomorrow.
 I too can play chess.
 Fucking western nazi losers.

-Update: Great, someone got shot next to my running route for the second time in 2 years.
-Good thing I skipped running today from the stress of having to go into the police station tomorrow.
-Belgium is a fucking narco state.
-Fucking wannabe loser gangsters.
-I hate gansters as much as I hate nazis.
-I hope the day someone threatens me with a gun again never happens, because someone will die that day..
-I know I wont walk away when it happens again.
-The last time I walked away when someone pointed a gun at me, my life completely fell apart, lost everything that made life worth living.
-The next time someone points a gun at me, someone will die.
-Fucking pussies.
-Its funny people only have the balls to confront me with weapons or from a vehicle.
-I have so much rage in me after everything that happened, I think I could legit kill someone if I was threatened again.